- Service & Support

 The flexibility of the Tekran® Series 3300 Hg CEM systems resulted in hundreds of successful coal fired power plants installations, as well as a host of other industrial emission applications such as cement manufacturing, steel, incineration, pollution control and combustion systems research.
 Unlike other systems which use atomic absorption (AA) or direct atomic fluorescence (AF), the Tekran® Series 3300 is not cross sensitive to other gases.
 The unique combination of gold preconcentration, followed by atomic fluorescence detection provides both extremely high sensitivity and outstanding freedom from matrix effects.

-An independent United States research organization with funding from industry and government agencies tested the performance of commercially available Hg CEM systems when measuring coal flue gas at sub-microgram concentrations (range=0.02-1.06 μg/m3).
-This reflects the projected mercury concentrations in a MACT regulatory environment, where 90% to 95% reductions from existing levels will be required.
+The independent US research organization Energy and Environmental Research Center (EERC) was contracted by industry and government agencies to test the performance of commercially available Hg CEM systems.
+This research focused on making measurements in coal flue gas at sub-microgram concentrations (range=0.02-1.06 μg/m3).
+This reflects the projected mercury concentrations in a MACT regulatory environment where Hg emissions rates will be reduced 90% to 95% of pre-MACT levels.
 This study showed, once again, that the Tekran® Series 3300 is the most reliable, precise, and accurate Hg CEMs technology available today.
-Results will be posted when they are released.
+The published results of this study can be found by following this link.

 Low-Level Accuracy Study by Reliant Energy